emma-sax4/emmasax4.info/_drafts/can-the-northern-white-rhinocerous-come-back.md

 set: Welcome to Kenya
 ---

 Over two months ago I wrote my second installment of the [Welcome to Kenya](/set/welcome-to-kenya) blog set.
-In it, I told the a shortened version of the story of the northern white rhinos.
+In it, I told the shortened version of the story of the northern white rhinos.
 Please read about it [here](/posts/welcome-to-kenya/2019-09-16-the-game-drives) for context before continuing.

 ---